The 21 Day Anti-Inflammatory Diet: Conquer Inflammation And Ignite Your Health

 Limit alcohol intake or consider eliminating it during this program: If you do choose to drink alcohol, do so in moderation.

-Sample 21-Day Anti-Inflammatory Diet Recipes
+Sample 21 Day Anti-Inflammatory Diet Recipes

-Here’s a sample meal plan for the 21-day anti-inflammatory diet with three options for each meal, providing a variety to kickstart your journey towards a healthier you!
+Here’s a sample meal plan for the 21 day anti-inflammatory diet with three options for each meal, providing a variety to kickstart your journey towards a healthier you!
 Remember, these are estimates, and calorie needs can vary based on individual factors.

 Breakfast (Aim for 300-400 calories)

-Anti-Inflammatory-Breakfast Conquer Chronic Inflammation: The Ultimate 21 Day Anti-Inflammatory Diet Guide
+21 Day Anti-Inflammatory Diet

 Option 1: Greek yogurt (200g) with berries (1 cup), chia seeds (1 tbsp), and a sprinkle of chopped nuts (1/4 cup) – Approximately 350 calories